 Simply put, people want to learn stuff, whether they know it or not.
 If you want to keep them, you need to provide them with an environment that recognizes and encourages that.

 - Learning is a process, not an event — employees are never done learning at their job, similarly to how they are never done learning in their personal lives.

-- Learning happens in real life - learning happens when we are faced with a challenge, with an obstacle we need to overcome, regardless if it’s personal or professional.
+- Learning happens in real-life — learning happens when we are faced with a challenge, with an obstacle we need to overcome, regardless of whether it’s personal or professional.

 - Everyone learns differently — employees have different learning styles, and your processes and strategies need to be flexible enough to accommodate that.